 (See how to use the network editor if you need help working with the network and the parameter editor.)

-The Instance object is just a regular Geometry container object with some extra render properties related to instancing added to it.
-You could manually turn any object into an instancing object by adding the same properties (in the parameter editor, Gear menu > Edit rendering parameters, open Mantra x.x folder, and drag the Instance folder into the Existing parameters list).
-However, it’s usually more convenient to start with the Instance object.
+You could manually turn any object into an instancing object by adding the same properties (from the parameter editor Gear menu, choose Edit Rendering Properties, and drag the Instance folder into the Existing Parameters list).
+However, it is usually more convenient to start with the Instance object.

 How it works